-4 Reason/s for recommendation 4.1 This report forms the basis of Scrutiny Committee's review of the Budget as required under the Budget and Policy Framework.
-It brings together all relevant information to enable Members to review, consider and comment upon the Council's Housing Revenue Account budgets, the proposed rental rent increase, service and other charges and movements in reserves and balances.
+4 Reason/s for recommendation 4.1 This report brings together all relevant information to enable Members to review, consider and comment upon the Council's Housing Revenue Account budgets, the proposed rental rent increase, service and other charges and movements in reserves and balances, before making final recommendations to Full Council on 22 February 2023.
+This report also forms the basis of Scrutiny Committee's review of the Budget at its meeting on 19 January 2023 as required under the Budget and Policy Framework.
 4.2 To advise Members of the wider housing and welfare changes that will impact on future service delivery.